 I was proud of Tarik.
 He’d come a long way.
 The old Tarik, the one that had wandered Fanar in the early days of the Age of Mankind could never have played such a humble role.
 Tarik kept his true abilities hidden.
 No one at the school, not even Weyland the headmaster, ever suspected how powerful Tarik was in the ways of sorcery.
 He was still the same old Tarik – prideful of his talent, bigoted in his opinions, irreverent in attitude and funny (he had a wonderful, dry sense of humor) – yet he’d learned to keep the … less desirable aspects of his larger than life personality out of the public eye.
 Now, they only came out during spirited dinner conversations in my apartment.

 Those dinners became the highlight of my week.
 My best dish, and Tarik’s favorite, was the venison stew using Zerina’s recipe, but the food wasn’t what made those meals so memorable.
 It was the conversation.
 When the two of got together it was like Sangrar came to life again, in my living room.
 We laughed, we cried and we argued together into the wee hours of the morning, discussing subjects no one else in the world could.
-Tarik’s supposed master, Weyland, was a wise and fair, well-schooled man, yet when it came to the BUN or the Reckoning or the Prophecies, he had as much to say as Shavrakar after Hali shook him awake (Shavrakar was mute, if you haven’t yet read Madness Ascendant).
+Tarik’s supposed master, Weyland, was a wise and fair, well-schooled man, yet when it came to the BUN or the Reckoning or the Prophecies, he had as much to say as Shavrakar (a mute Ravir, if you haven’t yet read Madness Ascendant).

 In some respects, Tarik still acted like the spoiled brat from the Grove.
 When he didn’t get his way, or when my logic overruled his impassioned but not well thought out counter-arguments, he’d act hurt and sometimes storm away, but he always came back.
 We couldn’t stay mad at one another.
 We were brothers, linked by more than blood.
 No matter what was said, no matter how red in the face, that bond kept us strong.
 I loved him and he loved me, even if he’d never admit to it.

-Since he passed, I’ve lived years uncounted and chronicled the rise and fall of worlds and I miss him still.
+Since he passed, I’ve lived years uncounted, chronicled the rise and fall of worlds, and I miss him still.
 By the Spires, remember him fondly.
 I do.